 Pick the Right Compact Sofa Type for a Small Space

-- Loveseat: best when two-person seating is the primary goal or you’re pairing with chairs.
+- Loveseat: the better pick when two-person seating is the real goal or when you are pairing the sofa with chairs.

 Comfort and Durability Signals Worth Paying For